here-wallet/here-website/articles/freemint.md

 - Numerous bonuses and rewards in USDT for high score and social activities
 - Ability to connect a Binance account and make transactions directly from the exchange balance

 👍 You can download it for free on [Google Play](https://play.google.com/store/apps/details?id=com.herewallet&hl=en&gl=US&pli=1) and the [App Store](https://apps.apple.com/us/app/here-wallet-for-near-protocol/id1634994703).
-Everyone who scans this QR code will receive a 0.01 NEAR airdrop for gas payment to mint NFTs!
+There is no need to deposit, once you create an account you will receive an 0.01 NEAR **airdrop** to pay for gas.

 ## ⏱️ When?